joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/12/14/us/politics/taney-thurgood-marshall-statue-capitol.html?searchResultPosition=1

 **U.C.L.A.
 Is Allowed by California Regents to Join Big Ten**\
 `By an 11-5 vote, the University of California Board of Regents chose not to block U.C.L.A. from leaving the Pac-12.
-But it attached conditions to protect U.C.
+But it attached conditions that could cost the school more than $20 million annually, including some money that would be diverted to U.C.
 Berkeley.`\
 https://nytimes.com/2022/12/14/sports/ncaafootball/ucla-big-ten.html?searchResultPosition=2

 **Corrections: Dec.
 15, 2022**\